yulongtan/module6-functions/README.md

 min(1, 6/8, 4/3)  # 0.75, (6/8 is the smallest value)
 ```

   - _Note:_ To keep functions and variables distinct, I try to always include empty parentheses `()` when referring to a function name.
-This does not mean that the function takes no parameters, it is just a useful shorthand for indicating that something is a function.
+This does not mean that the function takes no arguments, it is just a useful shorthand for indicating that something is a function.

 If you call any of these functions interactively, R will display the **returned value** (the output) in the console.
 However, the computer is not able to "read" what is written out in the console&mdash;that's for humans to view!
 If we want the computer to be able to _use_ a returned value, we will need to give that value a name so that the computer can refer to it.
 That is, we need to store the returned value in a variable: